Blessing of dimension in Bayesian inference on covariance matrices

-where $\|A\| = \sup_{\|x\|_2 = 1} \|Ax\|_2$.
-When using a Bayesian method, we consider $\widehat{\Psi}_0$ to be the posterior mean.
-For a given $(n,p)$ and a particular replicate, we obtain $\mathcal{L}(\Psi_0, \widehat{\Psi}_0)$ given an estimator $\widehat{\Psi}_0$ and then average this quantity over the replicates.
-For the UQ experiment, we simply consider the $95\%$ entrywise credible/pseudo-credible intervals obtained and compute the frequentist coverage over the $R = 100$ replicates.
-To ease the computational burden, we consider the coverage of a randomly chosen $100 \times 100$ submatrix of $\Psi_0$, corresponding to the covariance of $100$ randomly chosen variables held fixed across replicates, for each $(n,p).$ Lastly, we present a runtime analysis of the different methods considered in the simulation studies.
-First, we compute the theoretical computational complexity of the proposed CC-FABLE method.
-Next, we carry out numerical experiments to compare the computational runtimes for the different approaches.
+When using a Bayesian approach, we let $\widehat{\Psi}_0$ be the corresponding posterior mean.
+For a given $(n,p)$ and a particular replicate $r = 1, \ldots, R$ yielding the estimate $\wh{\Psi}_0^{(r)}$, we obtain $\mathcal{L}^{(r)}(\Psi_0, \widehat{\Psi}_0^{(r)})$ and proceed to report the average, $2.5\%$ quantile, and $97.5\%$ quantile of this quantity over the $R = 50$ replicates.
+For the UQ experiments, we ease computational burden by considering the coverage of a randomly chosen $100 \times 100$ submatrix of $\Psi_0$, corresponding to the covariance of $100$ randomly chosen variables.
+For each $(n,p)$, these variable indices are held fixed across replicates.
+We report the average, $2.5\%$ quantile, and $97.5\%$ quantile of the frequentist coverages of the corresponding $95\%$ entrywise credible intervals across the $R = 100$ replicates.
+For a given entry, its $95\%$ credible interval is given by $[L, U]$, where $L$ and $U$ are the $2.5\%$ and $97.5\%$-th empirical quantiles of its posterior samples, respectively.
+All quantiles reported are based on linear interpolation between the corresponding adjacent order statistics of the replicate values, using the \texttt{quantile} function in \texttt{R}.